k-pipe/pipeline-operator-helm-chart/README.md

 For more examples and details of the setup and a specification to all functionality provided by the k-pipe operator have a look at the [documentation](https://helm.k-pipe.cloud/doc).

-The code for the operator can be found in this [github project](https://github.com/k-pipe/pipeline-operator).

 ## Licensing

 TBD.